hashkeks/sregistry-podman-compose/README.md

   </tr>
 </table>

-## The following section is taken from the original Sregistry repo itself and does not have to do with my changes.
+## The following section is taken from the original Sregistry repo itself and does not have to do with our changes.

 # Singularity Registry Server